IceHe/lib/java/cmd/java.md

 **`@argfile`**

 - **Specifies one or more argument files prefixed by `@` used by the java command.**
-    - It isn’t uncommon for the java command line to be very long because of the `.jar` files needed in the classpath.
+    - It isn't uncommon for the java command line to be very long because of the `.jar` files needed in the classpath.
     - The `@argfile` option **overcomes command-line length limitations** by enabling the launcher to expand the contents of argument files after shell expansion, but before argument processing.
     - Contents in the argument files are expanded because otherwise, they would be specified on the command line until the `-Xdisable-@files` option was encountered.
 - The argument files **can also contain the main class name and all options.**